anhsirksai/rarchk.github.io/_posts/2014-09-04-state-of-linux-container-support.md

 ###Cgroups
 Feature to limit, police and account the resource usage of process groups.

+- Resources like cpu, memory, disk I/O etc, can be allowed as well as denied to a group of system, if needed be.
+- Facilities to prioritize, accounting and controlling a system is available.
 - Compared to other approaches like the 'nice' command or /etc/security/limits.conf, cgroups are more flexible.
-- can also tweak memory, bandwidth and CPU usage of system processes as well as deny access to system resources.
 - everything exposed through a vfs: /cgroup